danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 let yPos = [1, 2, 3, 4];
 ```

 This is a slightly different way of declaring an array.
 It combines both the declaration and initialization/assignment into a single line to both declare the array names as `xPos` and `yPos` with the term `let`, and then assigns the numeric values into the array index, which refers to the number of columns and rows respectively.
-Think about it like this: the program needs to know how many asterisks should be drawn on the screen before moving on to the next row as well as when to restart.
+Think about it like this: the program needs to know how many asterisks should be drawn on the screen before moving on to the next row as well as when to restart (the asterisks fill the entire canvas in terms of reaching the maximum number of rows and columns.)

 As the array index starts with `[0]`, therefore each index has mapped the value in this way:

 `let xPos = [1,2,3,4,5];`
 :   → The `xPos.length` is 5 and that indicates 5 values are being stored in this array: xPos[0] = 1, xPos[1] = 2, xPos[2] = 3, xPos[3] = 4, xPos[4] = 5.

 `let yPos = [1,2,3,4];`
 :   → The `yPos.length` is 4 and that indicates 4 values are being stored in this array: ypos[0] = 1, yPos[1] = 2, yPos[2] = 3, yPos[3] = 4.

 The above two arrays store each asterisk's center position in the form of x and y coordinates.

 There are also methods of adding or removing an array index:

 `array.push(value)`[^push]
 :   → To add a value to the end of the array.
 Example: `xPos.push(6)` will extend the index to `xPos[5] = 6`.

 `array.splice()`[^splice]
 :   → This will remove a range from an array index, or remove the existing index, and replace it with new indexes with other values.

 ## Conditional statements